-In the current situation, dealing with the new normal means that we must be prepared to adapt to the various impacts of the COVID-19 pandemic and even the virus itself.
-Although new cases of the virus are still reported, the economy must be revived.
+In the current situation, dealing with the new normal means that we must prepared to adapt to the various impacts of the COVID-19 pandemic and even the virus itself.
+Although there is a report about new cases of the virus, the economy still have to survive.
 Therefore, businesses must start operating again.

 Many businesses are affected by COVID-19 and bear losses during the circuit breaker period.
 Since the government has planned to end the circuit breaker measures on June 1, now is the time to plan the revival of your business.
 Below are some tips for getting your business ready for the new normal.